Amber iX (0.9.3) Mobile Companion App Tutorial for users with an Amber X

 3. Click on “My Photos” to enter the photo viewer (you will see the thumbnails of every photo that has been indexed by Amber X).

-4. Scroll up and down - while scrolling, notice that a seek button will show up at the right side of the screen.
+4. Scroll up and down - while scrolling, notice that a seek button will show up on the right side of the screen.
 Move the seek bar up and down to scroll faster:

 5. See a higher resolution photo preview by clicking on a photo.